-After scoring a beauty in a 2-0 win at Arsenal on the opening weekend, Sterling scored three goals and supplied three assists in his next seven appearances.
+After scoring a beauty in Manchester City's 2-0 win at Arsenal on the opening weekend, Sterling scored three goals and supplied three assists in his next seven appearances.

 In November 2018 he won the second EA SPORTS Player of the Month award of his career.